glpi-project/doc-agent/source/installation/index.rst

 Unofficial Homebrew method
 ^^^^^^^^

-You can also use `Homebrew <https://brew.sh/>`_ to install GLPI Agent using a community-maintained tap:
+You can also use `Homebrew <https://brew.sh/>`_ to install GLPI Agent using `a community-maintained tap <https://github.com/eduardomozart/homebrew-glpi-agent>`:

 .. prompt:: bash